JChover/Python_Crash_Course/README.md

 - [List of Python Built-in Types](https://docs.python.org/3/library/stdtypes.html)
 - [The Python Standard Library](https://docs.python.org/3/library/index.html)
 - [Python Module of the Week](https://pymotw.com/3/)
-- [Project Gutenberg](http://gutenberg.org/): Project Gutenberg maintains a collection of literary works that are available in the public domain

 ## Learned
 What I have learned reading this book.